mjg123/mjg123.github.io/_posts/2018-01-11-Java-in-containers-jdk10.md

 - draft
 ---

 *TL;DR The JDK team has committed to making Java a good citizen in a world of containers.
-JDK10 contains several changes to have the JVM and your apps respect container hardware limits.*
+JDK10 contains several changes to have the JVM and your apps respect container hardware limits.
+JDK10 is due to be released in March 2018.*

 This post is a counterpoint or followup to Jörg Schad's recent post [*Nobody puts Java in a container*](https://jaxenter.com/nobody-puts-java-container-139373.html).
 I would absolutely recommend reading that for its excellent summary of how container technology affects the JVM today.